 This course runs full time* between March and June each year.
 The course is an independent Masters level course and not part of the Social-Ecological Resilience for Sustainable Development Masters Programme at SRC.

-Various scientific methods, both quantitative and qualitative, are explored through a number of exercises.
-These exercises form the basis for the second part of the course, where you will formulate and run a field based project applying the theoretical frame and methodological approaches of the course in a real world context.
+In addition to theory and grounded examples of its application, the course will introduce a portfolio of different scientific methods, both quantitative and qualitative, that can be used to substantiate a systems based understanding of the city.
+Turning theory and methods into action research and problem-based learning is the focus of second part of the course where you will design run a field based project applying the theoretical frame and methodological approaches of the course in a real world context.

-Admittance to the course requires knowledge equivalent to 180 credits, including a minimum of 75 credits in any of the disciplines Biology, Geography, History or Political science.
+Admittance to the course requires knowledge equivalent to 180 credits, including a minimum of 75 credits in any of the disciplines Biology, Geography, History, Political science, Architecture and Urban Planning.

 *) We strongly recommend that this course is not combined with other courses running parallel.
 The schedule is tight, and there are many mandatory seminars and exercises.

 Why rotating and diversifying crops can help keep the corn rootworm away

 Should the ocean system collapse, the resultant crisis would be as devastating as the COVID-19 crisis

 Researchers debunk five illusions about forests and forest management.
 With it comes the hope for change

 The complex interactions among the planetary boundaries can be challenging to grasp, but they play a critical role in the resilience of society’s responses to urgent global pressures.
 The SRC–L’Oreal research collaboration is focusing on the challenge of tackling multiple issues at once, in resilient ways.

 Benchmarking the Swedish diet relative to global and national environmental targets shows more action on sustainable dietary shifts and more research needed